QuakeWatch Server Manual

 Setting this parameter to 'true' will enable

-the querying of status reports via a client-services connection.
+the querying of status reports via a client-services

-reports from the server.)
-If
+directly fetch status reports from the server.)
+If this

 parameter is not specified then the value will default to 'true'.